AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Why am I prompted with a message similar to "The specified image cannot be deleted because it is associated with instances" when I attempt to delete an image?

 You may have created the image from a snapshot.
 To delete this image, you must select **Proceed to Forcibly Delete**.
-After the image is forcibly deleted, instances created from it are still available, but their cloud disks cannot be re-initialized.
+After the image is forcibly deleted, instances created from it are still available, but their disks cannot be re-initialized.
 For more information, see [Delete a custom image](/intl.en-US/Images/Custom image/Delete a custom image.md).

 ## When I replace a system disk, can I select an image that contains data disk snapshots?

 No, you cannot select an image that contains data disk snapshots when you replace a system disk.
 If you want to use such an image to replace a system disk, we recommend that you use the image to create a pay-as-you-go instance and create a snapshot for the system disk of this new instance.
-You can then use the snapshot to create a custom image that contains only a system disk snapshot, and use the created custom image to replace the system disk of the target instance.
+You can then use the snapshot to create a custom image that contains only a system disk snapshot, and use the created custom image to replace the system disk.

 ## I want to replace the operating system of my ECS instance by using an existing image.
 What do I do?